 The easiest way to start is to first record the barcode values of the items (‘assets’) you scan.
 Secondly, collect additional information about the asset when scanning it (e.g. quantity, condition, etc).
 Thirdly, export that list as a CSV file for processing.
-However, since the barcode value scanned is just an ID, you will need to associate that ID to the name and description of the asset using Excel or other DB programs.
+Importantly, the barcode value scanned is just an ID.
+Therefore, you will need to associate that ID to the name and description of the asset using Excel or other DB programs.

 Setting up a Record Scans service takes only 10 minutes.
 Creating an export template on the Scans page is simple as well.
 Once you understand the benefits of a validation database well, you can add that as the next step.

 Validate Scans Against a Validation Database

 << See step-by-step instructions >>

 Notably, it is a good idea to begin by creating a ‘validation database’ of your assets.
 In that way, your app users will instantly know the asset scanned is in your asset/inventory database after each scan.
-This database should include a descriptions of the asset so your employees, subcontractors or clients can view associated data in-app after each scan.
+This database should include descriptions of the asset.
+Then, your employees, subcontractors, or clients can view associated data in-app after each scan.
 Moreover, if you want the person scanning to record the condition or otherwise comment on the asset, you can add data collection prompt (‘Questions‘) to your service which are presented after each scan.

-If your assets do not already have barcodes, you can apply your own barcodes.
+Also, if your assets do not already have barcodes, you can apply your own barcodes.
 The best barcodes to print are QR codes between 0.5″ and 1.0″ square.
 Alternatively, you can use DataMatrix, Code 128, Code 39, or other popular formats.